raspberrypilearning/3D-scene/en/step_6.md

 **Tip:** You can double click or tap on a variable on the Stage to switch between normal, large and slider.

-Right-click or tap and hold on the `turn`{:class="block3variables"} variable on the Stage again and choose 'change slider range'.
+Right-click or tap and hold on your variable on the Stage again and choose 'change slider range'.

 ![Speed slider](images/slider-range.png)
-Set the range to a minimum of 1 and a maximum of 10:
+Set the range by specifying a minimum and maximum value.

+A minimum of 1 and a maximum of 10 work fairly well for how quickly a sprite spins.

 ![Speed slider range 1 to 10](images/range-values.png)

-These are good values to start with but you can change them later.
+The value range that is right for your variable depends on what you are using it for.
+Sometimes you will need to experiment a little to get it right but remember that you can chnage it at any time.

 **Tip:** Variables on the Stage always appear in a layer above all of the sprites.
 If you have a moving sprite it will go under any variables on the Stage.